rudyvan/digital_meter/README.md

 Then go to System Options -> Boot / Auto Login -> Command Autologin

-The edit your .profile file in the home directory of the user pi:
+Then edit your .profile file in the home directory of the user pi:

 ```bash
 sudo nano /home/pi/.profile